-- City staff will continue to utilize the feedback received from the most recent survey results on education efforts.
+- City staff will continue to utilize the feedback as laid out in the social marketing campaign from the most recent survey results on education efforts.
 Target areas are listed in 4.2 above. - Continue education and behavior change efforts for the general public utilizing social media, the City newsletter, and the City's website as staff time and opportunity allows. - The City has "No Dumping" stencils that can be made available to volunteers for marking around catch basins.
-City staff will look at options for soliciting help from community volunteers to assist with these markings, perhaps as part of an upcoming social media campaign.
+City staff will look at options for soliciting help from community volunteers to assist with these markings, perhaps as part of an upcoming social marketing campaign. - The City will provide information to the public at local events, such as, Minor's Day and Labor Day, regarding protecting stormwater of pollutants. - City staff will continue to coordinate with King County and local volunteers to take samples for secchi depth, temperature, chlorophyll-a, phosphorus and nitrogen in Lake Sawyer.

-SECTION 5 - PUBLIC INVOLVEMENT AND PARTICIPATION
+SECTION 6 - PUBLIC INVOLVEMENT AND PARTICIPATION